teochewthunder/js-tetris/README.md

 ## HTML
 - In the head, a meta tag with viewport specified needs to be there because there is going to be a lot of tapping on a mobile platform and we don't want stuff to shift.
 - A div that has the id `container`.
 It is meant to encapsulate all the visual elements of the game.
     - A div that has the id `header`.
-It contains Stage, Score and Next Block data.
-        - Next Block
+        - A div that displays `stage` and `score` properties.
+        - A div that displays the next block.
+    - A div with the id `grid`.
+        - A div that contains the current block.
+(JavaScript generated)
+        - 20 divs (styled using `row`) of 10 divs each.
+Each of these sub-divs is styled with the CSS class `square`.

 ## CSS